-A District Judgedistrict judge may designate a Magistrate Judgemagistrate judge to serve as a special master pursuant to and in accordance with Fed.
+A district judge may designate a magistrate judge to serve as a special master pursuant to and in accordance with Fed.
 R. Civ.
 P. 53.
 With consent of the parties, such designation may be made without regard to the limitations of Fed.
 R. Civ.
 P. 53(b).
-Appeals from the decision of a Magistrate Judgemagistrate judge designated as a special master pursuant to this Rule shall be taken in accordance with Fed.
+Appeals from the decision of a magistrate judge designated as a special master pursuant to this Rule shall be taken in accordance with Fed.
 R. Civ.
 P. 53(e).